Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 The first metric tells you how long your system typically runs before something breaks.

 Think of MTBF like a car's reliability rating.
 One car runs 50,000 miles between breakdowns, while another only makes it 5,000 miles.
-The first car has a much higher MTBF—it fails less frequently.
+The first car has a much higher MTBF, which means it fails less frequently.
 The same concept applies to your AI service.
 Does it run for days, weeks, or months between failures?

 MTBF is calculated by observing your system over time: